fabiofortkamp/dotfiles/README.md

 LunarVim is set as the default editor - unless in a SSH session, which uses regular `vim`.

+### Neovim config

+The neovim config is largely taken from [this repo](https://github.com/LunarVim/Neovim-from-scratch).

 ### prm

 This repo includes